NeelPPatel05/Bouncing-Ball-Physics-Engine/README.md

 To run the code play drawBall.py

-Initial Velocity should be input as an integer in pixels per second
+Initial Velocity should be input as an integer measured in pixels per second

+Acceleration should be input as an integer measured in pixels per second per second

 Angle should be input as an integer measured in degrees